USCIS-acceptable certified translation for immigration filings.

 What does USCIS-acceptable translation cost?

 Standard documents (birth certificate, marriage certificate, simple diploma) are flat-fee priced, typically $40 to $90 per document.
 Multi-page legal or court documents are priced per source word or per page.
 Packet pricing is available.
-See our document-translation cost article for a detailed breakdown.
+For a written quote on a specific document set, use the Quote form or call our office at (800) 919-2029.

 Request a quote or reach our scheduling team.
 AMS will assign the right linguist for your matter.